NameShares/nameshares/tests/acceptance_tests/README.md

-# BitShares Acceptance Testing
+# NameShares Acceptance Testing

-This repository holds the BitShares acceptance tests implemented on top of Ruby's cucumber framework.
+This repository holds the NameShares acceptance tests implemented on top of Ruby's cucumber framework.

 ## Installation